-13.41 There are occasions when it may be necessary to confiscate property from pupils, for example ifa pupil is playing with a tennis ball in the corridor.
+13.42 There are occasions when it may be necessary to confiscate property from pupils, for example ifa pupil is playing with a tennis ball in the corridor.
 Normally confiscated property should be returned to the pupil at the end of the school day.

-13.42 Members of staff should not destroy confiscated items as they remain the property of the pupil.
+13.43 Members of staff should not destroy confiscated items as they remain the property of the pupil.
 Valuable items that have been confiscated, such as a mobile phone, should be given to the School Office to look after during the school day.
 The Office will keep a record of who has had phones confiscated so Heads of Year can issue sanctions as appropriate.

-13.43 Where an item has been confiscated because it was inappropriate, unlawful or hazardous for the pupil to have brought it into school, staff should immediately refer the matter to the Head of Section or Deputy Head.
+13.44 Where an item has been confiscated because it was inappropriate, unlawful or hazardous for the pupil to have brought it into school, staff should immediately refer the matter to the Head of Section or Deputy Head.

-13.44 When deciding what to do with the confiscated items, staff will follow the guidelines set out in Searching, Screening and Confiscation: Advice for Headteachers, school staff and governing bodies DfE 2018.
+13.45 When deciding what to do with the confiscated items, staff will follow the guidelines set out in Searching, Screening and Confiscation: Advice for Schools DfE 2022.